 Powdery mildew typically appears during the summer, especially when the days are hot and dry and the nights are cool and wet.
 The tell-tale signs include leaves that curl and twist and the development of a white, powdery down on the leaves.
 To avoid powdery mildew, water plants at ground level in the morning, since wet leaves, especially overnight, provide the perfect growing environment.
 Pruning a rose bush to allow air to circulate through the foliage also helps prevent this powdery growth.

-This rose leaf has been damaged by powdery mildew.
+This rose leaf has been damaged by downy mildew.
 Photo by: Susan Fox.

 Black spot is a waterborne fungal disease that appears as circular black or brown spots on the top side of leaves, starting toward the bottom of a bush and working its way up, eventually causing defoliation.
 Prevent this disease the same way you prevent powdery mildew - by improving air circulation through the plant and watering at ground level.
 Fungicide sprays and even a simple mixture of baking soda and horticultural oil can help fight the spread of black spot, or use an organic 3-in-1 fungicide, like this one.
 (Also see Rose Woes: Black Spot).

 Pesky insects that like to feed on rose bushes include aphids, spider mites, and sawflies.
 Most of these pests can be controlled with neem oil or insecticidal soap.
 In the case of aphids, a blast of water from a hose in the morning is often the only treatment necessary.